ItsZiling/Notes/CMSC250/content/Proof-by-Weak-Induction.md

 >	- Since domino number $k$ falls (by the inductive hypothesis), it will knock over domino number $k+1$ causing it to fall, as desired (assuming nothing weird happens with physics). $\blacksquare$

 >[!important]
->Induction is very useful when dealing with infinite list such as all natural numbers.
+> Induction is very useful when dealing with infinite list such as all natural numbers.
 Generally speaking, we like to use natural number with induction since it blends well with the base case and inductive hypothesis.
 This is because natural number starts at 0 then 1, 2, 3.... etc (like dominos).
 Therefore, in most cases the domain is all natural numbers when dealing with induction proof.
 There is no need to explicitly state it, it is obvious from the context.
+>

->[!important] Also important: Recurrence Relation
+> ## Recurrence Relation
+>
->If you do not already know what this is.
+> If you do not already know what this is.
 A recurrence relation is basically what defines a sequence where some $k$-th term within the sequence is equal to some previous terms in the sequence.
 For example, a recurrence relation could be the following definition of a sequence where suppose $\forall k > 2, a_k = a_{k-1} + a_{k-2}$.
 This means that a term within the sequence is the sum of its previous two terms.
 >
 >> This is used often with induction